 When electricity runs from the utility’s wires into your home, the electric company’s meter measures it.
 The read-out on the meter determines your bill.
 That’s fair, right?
 Sure, but what about the wasted electricity (also referred to as “line-loss”) that happens on the wires between the main panel in your home and these energy-guzzling appliances?
 Electricity moving through a wire produces a certain amount of heat.
 Inefficient motors cause spikes of electricity, meaning more heat.
 This heat is essentially lost electricity.
 It isn’t actually being used, though it’s running through those wires and being billed to you!

-Installing this device lessens the amount of heat and the amount of wasted electricity because it is a capacitor—a mechanism that stores an electrical charge so it can be used later.
+Installing this device lessens the amount of heat and the amount of wasted electricity.
 The result is a more even flow of electricity and the ability to save up wasted electricity so it can be used later.
 This results in two things for you: a) lessened consumption and b) savings on your electric bill!

 The average savings for someone who has installed the Power Saver 1200 is anywhere from 10% all the way to 25%!
 The variations in electrical wiring, what types of motors are being run and the existing loss needing correction are all factors which affect overall savings.
 Before installation, a professional would help you assess your exact needs so as to get you the most savings on your bill.

 Using electricity more efficiently and saving money in the process can be done.

 With the tips and tricks you already know and use as well as using the power saver 1200 device you may not have known about, you can live a “greener” and more resourceful life and save a bunch of money in the process!
 Want Even More Ways to Save?
 Visit This Page.